-The enviroment affects the evolutionary and biogeographical history of all species, affecting both richess and phylogenetic diversity.
+The environment affects the evolutionary and biogeographical history of all species, affecting both richness and phylogenetic diversity.
 However, different forms of organisms may respond in different ways in their adaptation to changes.

 In this study, researchers assessed patterns of species richness and phylogenetic diversity in angiosperm plants of East Africa, while considering differences between groups of woody and herbaceous species.